 Stuart Goldstein described this on the same Team Building Saves the World podcast when he pointed out that “it’s actually something that consumers are looking for.”

-“There was a Nielson study in 2015 saying that more than 50% of consumers are willing to pay more for a product or service if the business prioritizes sustainability.
+“More than 50% of consumers are willing to pay more for a product or service if the business prioritizes sustainability.
 These are all things that companies need to think about if they want to be successful in the future.”

 10. Greater Sustainability